24 Best Places to Spot Fall Foliage in America

 Hood River, Oregon

 From beaches to craggy peaks, Oregon has it all.
-Set an hour east of Portland, in the Columbia River Gorge, this Pacific Northwest destination is a mecca of apple orchards, farms stands, and hiking routes.
+Set an hour east of Portland, in the Columbia River Gorge, Hood River is chock-full of apple orchards, farms stands, and hiking routes.
 Add to that recreation and the arrival of crimson maples in mid-October, and it’s clear why folks flock here in the autumn.
-Check out this map that tells you when peak fall foliage will arrive in your area.
+Prefer to stay local?
+Refer to this map that tells you when peak fall foliage will arrive in your area.

 Park City, Utah

-This famous ski destination has a lot to offer before the first snowfall.
-Mountains cascade in a spectrum of colors.
-You can admire the majesty of the native trees—canyon maples, quaking aspen, scrub oak, and black hawthorn—either by foot, bike, or car.
-Another reason to plan your trip in the off-season?
-Reasonable rates at lux lodgings such as Waldorf Astoria Park City.
+Renowned as a ski mecca, Park City also has a lot to offer before the first snowfall.
+Travelers can admire the native trees—canyon maples, quaking aspen, scrub oak, and black hawthorn—either by foot, bike, or car.
+Fly fishing, hiking, and hot air balloon rides are also popular fall pastimes.
+Another reason to plan your trip during the off-season?
+Reasonable rates at lux lodgings such as the Waldorf Astoria Park City.

-Before the bitterness of winter strikes, Galena delivers crisp temps and the finest foliage in the Midwest.
+Before the bitterness of winter strikes, Galena delivers crisp temps and some of the finest foliage in the Midwest.
+Quintessential autumnal activities run the gamut from leaf peeing to pumpkin picking.
 For a totally unique perspective, board the ski lift to the summit of Chestnut Mountain Resort or opt for zip lining excursion 75 feet in the air.
-While you’re there, carve out time to revel in quintessential autumnal pursuits including pumpkin picking.
+Craving more heart-racing outdoor adventure?
+Consider one of these 11 epic vacations for adrenaline junkies.

 Cherokee, North Carolina

-The promise of lush landscapes, outdoorsy fun, and Native American culture lure travelers to Cherokee.
+The promise of lush landscapes, outdoorsy action, and Native American culture lure travelers to Cherokee.
 On the itinerary?
 Take your pick of fly fishing, tubing, bird watching, or kayaking.
+Learn about the deep roots of the Cherokee people at Oconaluftee Indian Village.
 For optimal vegetation viewing, visit the Great Smoky Mountains National Park.
-Learn about the deep roots of the Cherokee people at Oconaluftee Indian Village.
-Don’t miss these national parks that look even more stunning in the fall.
+Don’t miss more spectacular photos of U.S. national parks that will leave you awestruck.

 With the backdrop of the Ozark Mountains, this tiny town is big on scenic beauty.
 Between mid-October and early November, Jasper beckons travelers with its intense shades of jade, burnt orange, and carnelian.
-Make a point to drive through the Arkansas Grand Canyon, where foliage is on full display.
+Make a point to drive through the Arkansas Grand Canyon, where flaming hues are on full display.
 Triple Falls also warrants a stop.
-Next, check out even more stunning pictures of fall across America.
+Travel not on the agenda this year?
+Soak in the season (without leaving home) by looking at these stunning pictures of autumn across America.